 Depression and anxiety have a major impact on occupational health and performance.
-A random-assignment study of employees at a high-security government agency found that Transcendental Meditation reduced depression and anxiety, and improved self-concept, over a three-year period in comparison to controls who participated in an educational corporate stress-management programme [319].
+A random-assignment study of employees at a high-security government agency found that Transcendental Meditation reduced depression and anxiety, and improved self-concept, over a 3-year period in comparison to controls who participated in an educational corporate stress-management programme [319].
 In another randomized controlled trial, conducted on secondary schoolteachers and support staff at a residential therapeutic school for children with severe behavioural problems, TM was effective in reducing depression, perceived stress, and overall teacher burnout [423].

-Transcendental Meditation has also been found to reduce depression and anxiety in people with post-traumatic stress disorder [56], as described below, and in caregivers (carers) [433].
+Transcendental Meditation has also been shown to reduce depression and anxiety in people with post-traumatic stress disorder [56], as described below.